 First aid book.

-Travel insurance (if you're holidaying in Europe, also apply for a free European Health Insurance Card a couple of weeks before you go).
+Travel insurance (if you're holidaying in the EU, also apply for a free European Health Insurance Card several weeks before you go).

 Travel health: serious disease prevention

 If you're travelling overseas, you may need to take extra precautions against serious diseases such as malaria, typhoid and hepatitis A and B. If you're not sure whether there are any health risks at your destination, check the map on the National Travel Health Network and Centre's website to find out what precautions you may have to take, including the travel vaccinations you may need.